payalsin/iControlLX/Testing.md

 ![](image2.png)

 ### Sample APIC logical device configuration

+This configuration is expected to be present on the APIC prior to running the playbooks.
+As mentioned above this is NOT a requirement but without the configuration on the APIC there will be no data traffic flowing.
+It is recommended to have this configuration prior to running the playbooks for the expected result.

 #### Logical device configuration for Physical BIG-IP
 - Logical device cluster name: BIGIP_PHY